MidnightJava/pm-client/README.md

 # Use
 * Use the check boxes to switch between paginated and non-paginated table representation and to show all members or only active members.
-C* lick the Help button on each View tab for information on filtering, sorting, and grouping.
+* Click the Help button on each View tab for information on filtering, sorting, and grouping.